api-platform/docs/symfony/testing.md

         $this->assertJsonContains([
             '@context' => '/contexts/ConstraintViolationList',
             '@type' => 'ConstraintViolationList',
-            'hydra:title' => 'An error occurred',
+            'title' => 'An error occurred',
-            'hydra:description' => 'isbn: This value is neither a valid ISBN-10 nor a valid ISBN-13.
+            'description' => 'isbn: This value is neither a valid ISBN-10 nor a valid ISBN-13.
 title: This value should not be blank.
 description: This value should not be blank.
 author: This value should not be blank.